Statistics is the science of collecting, classifying, presenting, and interpreting data.

 Finally a more specialized yet exciting actuarial program widens the students knowledge base and program and includes topics like finance, numerical analysis, and actuarial theory.

-Visit the members of our department who are involved in the statistics program by clicking on their names:
+Visit the members of our department who are involved in the statistics program:

 * On Leave